 Rattan and Plants

 Combine rattan with lush plants for a boho-chic look.
-I love the natural feel it brings to my home, and it’s the perfect conversation piece during gatherings.
+I love the natural feel it brings to my home, and it’s the perfect conversation piece during gatherings around a DIY breakfast bar.

 Convertible Cart